 4.1.
 Turbine Unit Priority Order

 4.1.3.
 If more than one unit is operating, discharge will be maximized (i.e., operated in the upper 1% range) through the southernmost turbine units starting with Unit 1 to the extent possible.
+A temporary exception is in place for Unit 5 to operate on a last-on/first-off basis until vibration issues are repaired.

 Table LGS-5.
 Turbine Unit Operating Priority for Little Goose Dam.